 In March 2012, the Board of Directors adopted the Sun Hydraulics Corporation 2012 Nonemployee Director Fees Plan (the "2012 Directors Plan"), which was approved by the shareholders of the Company at its 2012 annual meeting.
-Under the 2012 Directors Plan as initially adopted, as compensation for attendance at each Board meeting and each meeting of each committee of the Board on which he or she serves when the committee meeting is not held within one day of a meeting of the Board, each Nonemployee Director was paid 500 shares of Common Stock.
-The Chairman's fee was twice that of a regular director, and the fee for the chairs of each Board Committee was 125% that of a regular director.
+Under the 2012 Directors Plan, Nonemployee Directors are compensated for their Board service solely in shares of Common Stock.
 In February 2015, the Board adopted amendments to the 2012 Directors Plan which revised the compensation for Nonemployee Directors.
 Each Nonemployee Director now receives an annual retainer of 2,000 shares of Common Stock.
 The Chairman's retainer is twice that of a regular director, and the retainer for the chairs of each Board Committee is 150% that of a regular director.
 In addition, each Nonemployee Director receives 250 shares of Common Stock for attendance at each Board meeting and each meeting of each committee of the Board on which he or she serves when the committee meeting is not held within one day of a meeting of the Board.
 In June 2015, the Company's shareholders approved the amendments to the 2012 Directors Plan.

-The Board has the authority to change from time to time, in any manner it deems desirable or appropriate, the share compensation to be awarded to all or any one or more Nonemployee Directors, provided that, with limited exceptions, such changes are subject to prior shareholder approval.
+The Board has the authority to change from time to time, in any manner it deems desirable or appropriate, the share compensation to be awarded to all or any one or more Nonemployee Directors under the 2012 Directors Plan, provided that, with limited exceptions, such changes are subject to prior shareholder approval.
 The aggregate number of shares which may be issued during any single calendar year is limited to 35,000 shares.
 The 2012 Directors Plan authorizes the issuance of up to 270,000 shares of common stock.
-At April 1, 2017, 168,499 shares remained available for issuance under the 2012 Directors Plan.
-Directors were granted 6,375 and 6,875 shares for the three months ended April 1, 2017 and April 2, 2016, respectively.
-The Company recognized director stock compensation expense of \$226 and \$233 for the three months ended April 1, 2017 and April 2, 2016, respectively.
+At July 1, 2017, 162,124 shares remained available for issuance under the 2012 Directors Plan.
+Directors were granted 12,750 shares for the six months ended July 1, 2017 and July 2, 2016, respectively.
+The Company recognized director stock compensation expense of \$501 and \$407 for the six months ended July 1, 2017 and July 2, 2016, respectively.